 - see regulatory requirements operating alongside/supporting industry tracing systems and needs, avoiding unnecessary costs.

 Following this a property identifier will be mandatory for properties used for keeping livestock and/or growing plants, and within the supply chain for domestic use and/or export.
-A unique property identifier is initially proposed for the following major plant production sectors: melons, berries, packaged sprouts and leaves, citrus, mangoes and bananas.
-Other plant sectors are intended to be captured in the future.

 Principles for a unique property identifier